 Oscar's career came to a sudden, shocking stop when he traded hyper-competitive football for the cash-ridden leagues of China.
 The big money moves to the Far East were normally only associated with aging, has-beens in the past; however, here's a player entering his prime seemingly throwing it away.

 Oscar won a Premier League, a League Cup, and a Europa League during his time with the Blues, but think about how much more he could have achieved had he not moved to China.

 It's clear that Chelsea are still missing that creative spark in the middle of the park, someone who can chip in with a few goals and help create problems for opposing defences.

 Diego Costa—Atletico Madrid

 Diego Costa is a footballer that never fails to make the headlines.
 His fierce, combative attitude makes him a frighteningly clinical player on his day, whilst simultaneously being his biggest weakness as he flies off the handle.
 Whilst Costa is faster than some give him credit for, his real asset lies in his strength.
 Whether it be outmuscling defenders and running onto a loose ball, or towering up and showing his skill in the air, Costa has been one of the continent's best strikers for years now.

-Costa was signed by Chelsea from Atletico Madrid in the summer of 2014, and set off like a firework.
+Costa was signed by Chelsea from Atletico Madrid in the summer of 2014, and he set off like a firework.
 His fierce determination would come to represent the spirit of Mourinho and his Chelsea side, with Costa netting twenty goals across the league campaign as Stamford Bridge welcomed home one of its most convincing title wins.

 Costa would once again be the league's top scorer under Antonio Conte in 2016/17, firing Chelsea to another league title under the Italian.
 This made the decision to suddenly dump the striker out of the team the following season all the more baffling.